oVirt/ovirt-engine-metrics/roles/oVirt.metrics-store-installation/README.md

 ```
 # ssh root@<metrics-store-installer ip or fqdn>
 ```
+**Note:** If you are not using DNS, make sure to add the new OpenShift virtual machines  to /etc/hosts on the engine and installer machines.

 7. Run the ansible playbook that deploys OpenShift on the created vms